h22roscoe/glurve/README.md

 - [x] Add style to game screen
 - [x] Ability to unready yourself in a lobby
 - [x] Add resizing game screen capability (based on num players mostly)
+- [ ] Player should be able to change their name
+- [ ] Player should be able to choose their colour
+- [ ] Colour should translate to game colour
+- [x] Player status should reset to not ready on refresh
+- [ ] Player status should be in game while in game
 - [ ] Think of ways to add tests
 - [ ] (Longer term) Multiple rounds in a game
 - [ ] (Longer term) Points per round and scoreboard display